Lurë-Dejë Mountain National Park: Outlook

-In 2018, the park was expanded and renamed Lura-Mt Dejes National Park to include former Zall-Gjocaj National Park for a total coverage area of 20,242 ha.
+In 2018, the park was expanded and renamed Lurë-Mt Dejës National Park to include former Zall-Gjocaj National Park for a total coverage area of 20,242 ha.
 The Albanian government has outlined a plan that would turn the area into an agritourism hot-spot under the 100 Villages Initiative, consisting in the renovation of traditional tower houses, and the reconstruction of the road connecting the park with Rreshen and the A1 motorway.
 Construction works for the latter started in late 2021 with the widening and stabilization of the existing road structure.

+Reforestation

 In 2019, a number of local NGOs such as Co-Plan and North Green Association in collaboration with local stakeholders planted 1000 new trees inside the protected area.

-Furthermore, a project called Trees for Lure hopes to plant 7500 trees by 2022.
-In 2020, GIZ Albania undertook the planting of 7000 trees in Lure.
+In 2020, GIZ Albania undertook the planting of 7000 trees in Lurë.

+Since 2021 a project called Trees for Lurë planted 22793 trees within the area of the national park, restoring 15.22 ha of the forest.
+In 2022, Trees for Lurë established tree nursery in Fushë-Lurë and started growing saplings locally, planting first 1081 locally grown trees during 2023 planting season.

 However, the future of the expanded national park is being threatened by the construction of hydro electric power plants in Zall-Gjocaj that would further cripple the already fragile ecosystem of the area.